camwebb/phylomatic-awk/README.md

  * `--newick <phylo_file>`: a file containing a single Newick serialization of a phylogeny.
-Two key requirements: The taxon names must begin with a character from `A-Z` or `a-z` or `_` (i.e. not numbers), and any branch lengths may not be in scientific notation.
+Two key requirements: The taxon names must begin with a character from `A-Z` or `a-z` or `_` (i.e. not numbers), and any branch lengths must not be in scientific notation (i.e. ‘0.0001’, not ‘1.0E-4’).
  * `--taxa <taxa_file>`: a file containing taxa to be grafted into the phylogeny.
 Format: plain text, one taxon per line.
 Parent taxa may be prefixed to the taxon to be matched with slashes (`/`); if the taxon name itself is not found in the phylogeny, one of its parent taxa may be.
-See examples.
+See below, and examples.

 For example, to use the Zanne 2014 megatree included in the `data/` directory, with an example list of taxa, in the `examples/` directory,